-Though comparisons between different observing platforms are difficult, it seems our 239 240 estimated mean momentum fluxes of more than 100 mPa over mountains aren't inconsistent with 241 those calculated from data from research aircraft flights in the middle and upper troposphere.
-242 Lilly and Kennedy (1973) estimated an average momentum flux over a 200 km path of about 1 243 Pa at altitudes of 6-8 km in a region of severe turbulence above the Rockies.
-The PYREX field 244 program found peak momentum fluxes of several Pa above the Pyrenees and averages along 300 245 km flight legs of about 500 mPa at 12 km altitude (Lott, 1995).
-More recently, the DEEPWAVE campaign measured flight-leg-average fluxes at 12 km altitude above New Zealand of several 246 247 hundred mPa; the average leg length was 350 km (Smith et al., 2016).
-From 06:00 to 18:00 UTC 248 on March 14, 2014, the Loon balloon shown in Figure 1 traveled 355 km at an average altitude 249 of 20.5 km; during this period, we estimate a mean total momentum flux of 59 mPa.
-Though this value and the mean total momentum fluxes of about 100 mPa discussed above are significantly lower than those estimated from the aircraft data, the Loon balloons flew at much higher

-- altitudes than the aircraft, and orographic gravity wave momentum fluxes are believed to reduce - significantly with height in the upper troposphere due to the interaction of the waves with, for example, clear air turbulence.
+Though comparisons between different observing platforms are difficult, it seems our estimated mean momentum fluxes of up to 80 mPa over mountains aren't inconsistent with those calculated from data from research aircraft flights in the middle and upper troposphere.
+Lilly and Kennedy (1973) estimated an average momentum flux over a 200 km path of about 1 Pa at altitudes of 6-8 km in a region of severe turbulence above the Rockies.
+The PYREX field program found peak momentum fluxes of several Pa above the Pyrenees and averages along 300 km flight legs of about 500 mPa at 12 km altitude (Lott, 1995).
+More recently, the DEEPWAVE campaign measured flight-leg-average fluxes at 12 km altitude above New Zealand of several hundred mPa; the average leg length was 350 km (Smith et al., 2016).
+From 06:00 to 18:00 UTC on March 14, 2014, the Loon balloon shown in Figure 1 traveled 355 km at an average altitude of 20.5 km; during this period, we estimate a mean total momentum flux of 59 mPa.
+Though this value and the mean total momentum fluxes discussed above are significantly lower than those estimated from the aircraft data, the Loon balloons flew at much higher altitudes than the aircraft, and orographic gravity wave momentum fluxes are believed to reduce significantly with height in the upper troposphere due to, for example, the interaction of the waves with clear air turbulence.
+Hindley et al. (2020) analyzed AIRS satellite data at even higher altitudes over the Andes, roughly 40 km, and estimated a winter mean zonal momentum flux of approximately 25 mPa, similar in magnitude to our estimates from the Loon data.

-255 Loon coverage was uneven in space and time, and the momentum flux maps should not 256 everywhere be interpreted as a climatology.
-Figure 3 gives a sense of the seasonal and 257 interannual variability of the balloons' regional coverage, showing time series of the monthly 258 fraction of the total data collected in each of the colored regions demarcated in the top panel.
-In 259 the Tropical Atlantic and Tropical Pacific Oceans, the amount of data collected varies 260 significantly from month to month, but over the length of the record each season was wellsampled. (n.b.
-We name regions according to the ocean basins the balloons flew over, referring 261 to the data as collected "in" a region, and do not mean to imply that the data were collected 262 263 inside (below the surface of) the ocean.)
-For the other regions, the Extratropical Pacific, the Extratropical Atlantic, the Indian Ocean, and the Southern Ocean, there were significant biases in 264 265 the seasonal coverage.
-In the Extratropical Atlantic, for example, winter was better sampled than summer: 65% of the data there were collected between November and February.
-In the Southern 266 and Indian Oceans, the majority of the data were collected during several months of one year, in 267 the second half of 2014 in the Southern Ocean, and in late 2020 to early 2021 in the Indian 268 269 Ocean.
-These sampling biases do not diminish the utility of Figure 2, since many regions and 270 seasons have lacked balloon observations until Project Loon, but we mention them to clarify that 271 the maps do not display the true annual mean gravity wave momentum fluxes in the balloon 272 altitude range.
-In some cases, such as the Southern Ocean where most of the data were collected 273 in the winter months when the westerly jet is strongest, the seasons with the most data are those 274 of the most interest.
+Loon coverage was uneven in space and time, and the momentum flux maps should not everywhere be interpreted as a climatology.
+Figure 3 gives a sense of the seasonal and interannual variability of the balloons' regional coverage, showing time series of the monthly fraction of the total data collected in each of the colored regions demarcated in the top panel.
+In the Tropical Atlantic and Tropical Pacific Oceans, the amount of data collected varies significantly from month to month, but over the length of the record each season was wellsampled. (n.b.
+We name regions according to the ocean basins the balloons flew over, referring to the data as collected "in" a region, and do not mean to imply that the data were collected inside (below the surface of) the ocean.)
+For the other regions, the Extratropical Pacific, the Extratropical Atlantic, the Indian Ocean, and the Southern Ocean, there were significant biases in the seasonal coverage.
+In the Extratropical Atlantic, for example, winter was better sampled than summer: 68% of the data there were collected between November and February.
+In the Southern and Indian Oceans, the majority of the data were collected during several months of one year, in the second half of 2014 in the Southern Ocean, and in late 2020 to early 2021 in the Indian Ocean.
+These sampling biases do not diminish the utility of Figure 2, since many regions and seasons have lacked balloon observations until Project Loon, but we mention them to clarify that the maps do not display the true annual mean gravity wave momentum fluxes in the balloon altitude range.
+In some cases, such as the Southern Ocean where most of the data were collected in the winter months when the westerly jet is strongest, the seasons with the most data are those of the most interest.

-277 4 Regional momentum flux probability distributions
+4 Regional momentum flux probability distributions